Triple Your Customer Base With Human-Centered Healthcare UX Design

 As of 2021, 78% of office-based physicians and 96% of non-federal acute care hospitals had certified EHRs.
 The adoption of EHRs has increased significantly since 2011, with 28% of health facilities and 34% of physicians now using them.

 Intuitive EHR design not only enhances EHR user experience but also significantly improves patient outcomes by enhancing patient safety, creating greater healthcare efficiency, and reducing medical errors.
-Conversely, poorly designed EHRs can cause confusion, slow medical providers down, and potentially result in harm.
+Conversely, poorly designed EHRs can confuse, slow medical providers down, and potentially result in harm.

 Hence, EHR designers must consider several factors, such as: